Often in desperate need to find innovative new ways to actively engage with their target audiences.

 As Rod Banner neatly summarises on 3la: MADTech is about “selling to an increasingly savvy and intolerant audience, using new tools and new strategies.”

 As such, any emerging technology with the potential to engage customers differently will have the ability to disrupt the marketing landscape.
-With this rush to utilise emerging tech, using data and analytics, developing bespoke software, there is a lot of activity that can potentially be classed as qualifying R&D activity, which could generate a benefit from HMRC.
+With this rush to utilise emerging tech, using data and analytics and developing bespoke software, there is a lot of activity that can potentially be classed as qualifying R&D activity.
+This means it could generate a benefit from HMRC under their R&D tax credit scheme.
 Many agencies, brands and start-ups operating in the MADTech space can claim R&D tax credits, enabling them to recoup up to one third of the development costs incurred.

-With traditional marketing efforts increasingly struggling to find traction, a new breed of digital marketers began to reassess digital marketing and social media, and how traditional approaches could be adapted to utilise the range of new tools at their disposal.
+With traditional marketing efforts increasingly struggling to find traction, a new breed of digital marketers began to reassess digital marketing and social media.
+They looked at how traditional approaches could be adapted to utilise the range of new tools at their disposal.